utdata/rwdir/03-intro.Rmd

 - With your cursor somewhere in the code block, use the key command *Cmd+Shift+Return*, which is the key command to RUN ALL LINES of code chunk.
 - NOTE: To run an individual line, use *Cmd+Return* while on that line.

-Congratualtions!
+Congratulations!
 The answer given at the bottom of that code chunk is the [socially-acceptable maximum age of anyone you should date](https://www.psychologytoday.com/us/blog/meet-catch-and-keep/201405/who-is-too-young-or-too-old-you-date).

 Throwing aside whether the formula is sound, let's break down the code.